 Parking is for free, primitive camping is available right by the stream and rock cliffs.

-: easy day hike, popular and fun with children (they love playing int he stream and crossing the river on log bridges), dog friendly.
+Type: easy day hike, popular and fun with children (they love playing in the stream and crossing the river on log bridges), dog friendly.

 The trail starts on the stream's west side and is marked by a sign "Las Conchas Trailhead".
 A small sign nearby indicates this is Trail 137.

-is 20 miles away, and it is an opposite direction from Jemez Springs.
+Los Alamos is 20 miles away, and it is the opposite direction from Jemez Springs.
 Los Alamos has an interesting scientific history.

 Jemez mountains have several natural hot springs, which are undeveloped and free.
 The most popular ones are Spence Hot Springs and San Antonio Hot Springs.
 Spence Hot Springs are located just of Hwy 4, on your way to Jemez Springs.
 The hike is about 1/4 mile in.
 San Antonio are a little bit out of way, accessible by a rough dirt road, and again in the summer the hike is very short, about 1/4 mile. (the dirt road to San Antonio hot springs is closed in the winter).